vovkos/jancy/doc/language/rst/type_enum.rst

 Enums
 =====

-Jancy brings a couple of enhancements to the enumeration types as well.
+Jancy brings a couple of enhancements to the enumeration types as we know them in C/C++/Java.

 In Jancy, traditional enums conceal member identifiers within their enum namespaces to prevent namespace pollution.
 Plus, Jancy enums can be derived from an integer type.
-This comes handy when declaring fields of protocol headers.
+This comes in handy when declaring fields of protocol headers.

 .. code-block:: jnc